Affinity Group Program

 We are a social group whose purpose is to enjoy our shared interest in the visual arts, and we aim to encourage faculty and staff to exchange ideas and build networks for the enrichment of the arts at Butler University.
 Society of Visual Arts (SOVA) welcomes faculty and staff to join the society to connect through visual arts.

-Contact: Peter Wang and Linda Willem
+Contact: Linda Willem

 LGBTQIA+ Community for Faculty and Staff at Butler